lasseignelab/capture/README.md

 configuration should only contain reproducible configuration that will work in any Slurm environment.
 Other lab specific environment files can contain non- reproducible configuration but the job must also work in the default environment for reproducibility.
-An example would be creating symlinks in the data directory for sharing large datasets internal to a lab while also downloading the data when the symlink does not exist.
+An example of environment specific configuration would be creating symlinks in the data directory for sharing large datasets internal to a lab while also downloading the data when the symlink does not exist.